YongJiunn/bootc-ci-testing/service_design/ci-pipeline-design.md

 After compiling, the pipeline starts the image as a container under a full systemd PID 1 (`podman run -d --systemd=always`).
 It then verifies that `node-exporter` is active via `systemctl is-active`.

-`node-exporter` acts as a **canary**: it sits at the end of the systemd dependency chain.
-If it is active, the entire unit graph — including any init scripts for the variant — executed successfully.
-If systemd panics, a service crashes, or an init script fails, `node-exporter` never reaches active state and the pipeline fails immediately.
+`node-exporter` is included in all variants for Prometheus monitoring, not as a test artifact.
+The boot test reuses it as a **canary**: since it is a lightweight service with no variant-specific dependencies, its active state confirms that systemd is running and basic unit startup is functional.
+However, it does not guarantee that other services (e.g., postgres) are healthy — variant-specific services can fail independently without affecting `node-exporter`.
+Failures in those services are caught by the variant-specific tests described below.

 ### Variant-Specific Tests